-We are party to a termination agreement with Aquestive Therapeutics, or Aquestive, that may limit the value of any sale, license or commercialization of AZSTARYS, KP484, KP879 or KP1077.
-Under this termination agreement, Aquestive has the right to receive a royalty amount equal to 10% of any value generated by AZSTARYS, KP484, KP879 or KP1077, and any product candidates which contain SDX, including royalty payments on any license of AZSTARYS, KP484, KP879 or KP1077, the sale of AZSTARYS, KP484, KP879 or KP1077 to a third party or the commercialization of AZSTARYS, KP484, KP879 or KP1077.
-As part of the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the license upfront payment we received in the third quarter of 2019, the regulatory milestone payment we received in the second quarter of 2020 and the regulatory milestone payments we received in the second quarter of 2021.
+We are party to a termination agreement with Aquestive Therapeutics, or Aquestive, that may limit the value of any sale, license or commercialization of AZSTARYS, KP484 or KP879.
+Under this termination agreement, Aquestive has the right to receive a royalty amount equal to 10% of any value generated by AZSTARYS, KP484 or KP879, and any product candidates which contain SDX, including royalty payments on any license of AZSTARYS, KP484 or KP879, the sale of AZSTARYS, KP484 or KP879 to a third party or the commercialization of AZSTARYS, KP484 or KP879.
+As part of the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the license upfront payment we received in the third quarter of 2019, the regulatory milestone payment we received in the second quarter of 2020 and the regulatory milestone payment we received in April 2021.

-We also granted to Commave a right of first refusal to acquire, license or commercialize any Additional Product Candidate which contains SDX and are intended to treat ADHD or any other central nervious system disorder, excluding KP922, with such right of first refusal expiring upon the acceptance of a new drug application for such Additional Product Candidate.
+We also granted to Commave a right of first refusal to acquire, license or commercialize any Additional Product Candidate which contains SDX and excluding KP922, with such right of first refusal expiring upon the acceptance of a new drug application for such Additional Product Candidate.
 We also granted Commave a right of first negotiation and a right of first refusal, subject to specified exceptions, for any assignment of our rights under the KP415 License Agreement.
 We cannot predict if these obligations will limit the value we may receive from any future sale or license of any Additional Product Candidate.